fredzannarbor/fredzannarbor/_posts/2020-09-07-Jekyll-smart-resume.md

 ---
-title: Smart Resumes with Jekyll 1 of 2
+title: Smart Resumes with Jekyll
 ---

-# Building a Multipurpose Resume with Jekyll Collections (part 1 of n)
+# Building a Multipurpose Resume Hosted on GitHub Pages
 Do you struggle with figuring out how best to summarize your diverse (and, perhaps, lengthy...) experience into a handful or two of machine-learning-friendly bullet points?
 Are you applying to several different types of jobs, perhaps seeking to make a career change?
 Are you an inveterate tinkerer who likes to play around with technology?
 If so, consider using Jekyll Collections to make a "Smart" Multipurpose Resume.

 Jekyll is a popular free command-line program for Windows, Linux, or Mac that generates static web pages from your plain text or markdown documents.
-Crucially, it is used by GitHub's Pages platform, which provides an option for free web hosting; or you can upload the pages to your own server.
+Crucially, it is used by [GitHub's Pages platform](https://pages.github.com), which provides an option for free web hosting; or you can upload the pages to your own server.

-## Using Jekyll Collections
+# Jekyll Collections

 Jekyll includes a neat concept called "Collections" of related documents.
 In this example, I show how to use Jekyll Collections to create different views of your experience through whatever prism is most important at the moment.
 [The core Jekyll documentation for Collections](https://jekyllrb.com/docs/collections/) is quite good and includes [a step-by-step tutorial](https://jekyllrb.com/docs/step-by-step/09-collections/).